solana-labs/solana-program-library/docs/src/confidential-token/deep-dive/overview.md

 In a potential application, the decryption key for specific accounts can be shared among multiple users (e.g. regulators) that should have access to an account balance.
-Although these users can decrypt account balances, only the owner of the account that has access to the owner signing key can sign a transaction that initiates a transfer of tokens.
+Although these users can decrypt account balances, only the owner of the account who has access to the owner signing key can sign a transaction that initiates a transfer of tokens.
 The owner of an account can update the account with a new encryption key using the `ConfigureAccount`.